VIRiONT-network/VIRiONT_paper/README.md

 *fastq and fasta management* : seqtk v1.3.
 See => https://github.com/lh3/seqtk <=
 *coverage computation* : bedtools v2.29.2.
 See => https://github.com/arq5x/bedtools <=
 *statistics and plotting* : R v3.6.3.
 See => https://cran.r-project.org/ <=
-*sequence alignment* : muscle v3.8.1551.
+*consensus and reference sequence alignment before phylognetic tree generation* : muscle v3.8.1551.
 See => http://www.drive5.com/muscle <=
 *newick tree computation* : iqtree v2.0.3.
 See => http://www.iqtree.org/ <=
 *tree drawing* : ete3 v3.1.2.
 See => http://etetoolkit.org/ <=

 # Multiple Infection case

-VIRiONT can detect co-infection or contamination case when processing to the blastn analysis step.
+VIRiONT can detect co-infection by several genotypes for instance or contamination case when processing to the blastn analysis step.
-During this step, we proceed to a readcount matching for each reference sequences.
-The best-matching reference is used to percent normalize each readcount.
+Based on the best bitscore value, we proceed to a readcount matching for each reference sequences The best-matching reference is used to percent normalize each readcount.
-A reference is selected if the percent normalized count is equal or above the input threshold.
+A reference is selected if the percent normalized count is equal or above the input tunable threshold.
-The selected references are used to independently produce as many consensus sequences as selected references for each barcode.
+The selected references are used to independently run the pipeline and produce as many consensus sequences as selected references for each barcode.

-*note: if you're not confident with this option, it is posssible to set the **MI_cutoff** to 100 for getting only the best-matching reference.*
+*note: if you're not confident with this option, it is posssible to set the **MI_cutoff** to 100 for getting only the major best-matching reference.*

 # Quick using steps

-Step 1 : Get and install Anaconda here if needed.
+Step 1 : Get and install Anaconda herein if needed.
 More informations about conda here => https://www.anaconda.com/products/individual <=
 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2020.07-Linux-x86_64.sh # download the linux installing script.
 chmod +x Anaconda3-2020.07-Linux-x86_64.sh #give rights to execute the script.